MSc Macromolecular Materials

 Students in the programme learn how to build resilient materials for use in infrastructure (for example composites, thermoplastics and formulated products).
 In addition, students learn how to promote inclusive and sustainable industrialisation by developing environmentally friendly materials, which promote innovations in industrial material development.

 A study in fibre and polymer technology naturally involves the responsible use of materials and sustainable production.
-In particular, this relates to the development of new materials with superior properties, leading to a lower consumption of materials, a longer life-time, as well as considerations of end-of-life scenarios for materials.
+In particular, this relates to the development of new materials with superior properties, leading to lower consumption of materials, a longer life-time, as well as considerations of end-of-life scenarios for polymeric materials.

 Faculty and research